phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

     left: `0`, right: `1`', src/main.rs:55:5](qemu-failed-test.png)

 We see that the panic message is still printed to the VGA buffer, while the other test output is printed to the serial port.
 The panic message is quite useful, so it would be useful to see it in the console too.

-Note that it's no longer possible to exit QEMU from the console through `Ctrl+c` when `serial mon:stdio` is passed.
-An alternative keyboard shortcut is `Ctrl+a` and then `x`.
-Or you can just close the QEMU window manually.

 ### Print an Error Message on Panic